 DAS RAD is an outfit with Martin Archer (wind / electronica / keys), Steve Dinsdale (percussion / keys) and myself on guitar & loops.
-We’re soon to record our first album.
+We’re currently mixing our first album.

 Some footage of the band (Martin Archer, Steve Dinsdale, Nick Robinson) working on their debut album with Jan Todd at the desk…

 We’ve just spent two days fueled with creative adrenalin to lay the groundwork for our first album.
 Endless thanks to Jan Todd, who “rode the faders” and to Mrs A, who supplied gastronomic delights 😉

 More details to follow